milanmeu/aioaseko/README.md

 The library supports Aseko ASIN AQUA devices.
 The Aseko ASIN Pool is partially supported.
-The library is currently limited to a selection of features available on pool.aseko.com.
+The library is currently limited to a selection of features available on aseko.cloud.
-Mobile-only features are not supported.

-## Account
-The library provides a `MobileAccount` and `WebAccount` class to make authenticated requests to the mobile and web API, respectively.
-In this version of aioAseko, `WebAccount` can only be used to obtain `AccountInfo` and retrieve the account units.
-The mobile API does not provide `AccountInfo`, so `MobileAccount.login()` will return `None`.

 ## Installation
 ```bash